estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

   - The same will happen if the recognized text is shorter than 3 characters.
 It will be replaced with `'sample'` text.

 ### Debugging ?
-- uncommenting both `cv2.imshow` and `cv2.waitKey()` you can see the picture/s with username produced
+- Uncommenting both `cv2.imshow` and `cv2.waitKey()` you can see the picture/s with username produced.

-- All print commands exists in this script for debbuging reasons, feel free to tried them if you like to check what happens per step
+- All print commands exists in this script for debbuging reasons, feel free to tried them if you like to check what happens per step.

 ### What files this script produces ?
 - You may uncomment `cv2.imwrite(os.path.join( match + "_cropped.jpg"), crop_image), crop_image)`